 Miles away, Patrick stood in his normal position on the rooftop, nine stories above the ground.
 He was alert in his vantage point on the spacious roof, leaning on the brick barrier that separated him from the long drop down.
 He stared out over the tops of the surrounding buildings, hoping for an inkling of anything that could explain the commotion.
 Whatever the reasons, it was just too far away for him to see.
 Something strange was happening this humid night, and he was certain he wasn't the only one aware of it.

 "Come on, Jobro."
-He ran a hand through his thick, sandy hair as his faint blue eyes habitually surveyed the city that stretched out as far as he could see.
+He ran a hand through his thick, sandy hair as his pale blue eyes darted back and forth, surveying the city.
 "Where are you?"

 "Betcha thought I wasn't gonna make it, eh?"

 Patrick grinned.
 "Took you long enough, you bastard."

 "Yeah, yeah."
 Jonathan sidled up, looking around the rooftop as he did.
 "Where's Troy?"

 "Dunno," Patrick shrugged.
 "He was supposed to be up here an hour ago.
 But I guess with all the curiosity going around, he probably forgot."